|

 through the book-building route, where prices are determined by

+the market.
 The problem is every so often the investor

 is uninformed.
 Few retail investors study prospectuses in detail.